BGI-Qingdao/TGS-GapCloser/example/README.md

 ## Prepare

-Make sure your already build this software , if not , try
+Make sure you have already built this software, if not, try

 ```
 cd ../ && make